NNN: Next-Generation Neural Networks for Marketing Measurement: Related Work

 \subsection{Media Mix Modeling Evolution}

 The field of Media Mix Modeling (MMM) provides the foundational context for NNN, offering established methods for assessing advertising ROI using historical, aggregate data \cite{gujar2024evolution, borden1964concept}.
 Recognizing limitations in early linear models, Bayesian Media Mix Modeling (BMMM) emerged, introducing techniques to model ad carryover and saturation (shape effects) more flexibly, often using Hill and adstock functions \cite{ jin2017bayesian}.
 BMMM leverages Bayesian inference (e.g., MCMC methods) to incorporate prior knowledge into model estimation, a crucial aspect given the often data-constrained nature of MMM problems.
 This Bayesian framework was further extended to handle geographical variations through hierarchical modeling \cite{sun2017geo}.
 Meridian, a Google Bayesian MMM framework integrated advancements of MMM research over the past decade.
 It incorporates features like ROI priors and calibration \cite{zhang2024bayesian}, reach and frequency data integration \cite{zhang2023reach}, and paid search modeling.
-While powerful, these methods typically rely on scalar inputs and pre-defined functional forms for temporal effects, motivating our exploration of alternative architectures.
+While these approaches are powerful and innovative, here we are exploring an entirely new research direction that does not rely on scalar inputs or pre-defined functional forms for temporal effects.